 Celebrate Off the Beaten Path in Piraeus

-The gritty city of Piraeus is overlooked by most people that travel to Greece, and is usually just used as a jump-off point for taking ferries to the islands.
-Not only does Piraeus pack plenty of culture in itself, in December, the Korai square hosts Santa meet and greets, carol singers, and festive songs that are played out over loud speakers.
+Not only does Piraeus pack plenty of culture in itself, but in December, the Korai Square hosts festivities for all the family.
+Here you can find, Santa meet and greets, carol singers, and festive songs that are played out over loudspeakers.

 Enjoy the Christmas Eve Carol Singing